PHPCompatibility/PHPCompatibility/README.md

 PHP Version Support
 -------

 The project aims to cover all PHP compatibility changes introduced since PHP 5.0 up to the latest PHP release.
 This is an ongoing process and coverage is not yet 100% (if, indeed, it ever could be).
-Progress is tracked on [our Github issue tracker](https://github.com/PHPCompatibility/PHPCompatibility/issues).
+Progress is tracked on [our GitHub issue tracker](https://github.com/PHPCompatibility/PHPCompatibility/issues).

 Pull requests that check for compatibility issues in PHP 4 code - in particular between PHP 4 and PHP 5.0 - are very welcome as there are still situations where people need help upgrading legacy systems.
 However, coverage for changes introduced before PHP 5.1 will remain patchy as sniffs for this are not actively being developed at this time.